PedroGasparinho/pedrogasparinho/README.md

 # Hi, I'm Pedro Gasparinho 👋

-I'm a final-year Master's student in Computer Science at NOVA SST.
-My interests include Deductive Verification, Programming Language Design and Algorithms <br>
+I'm a software engineer, and my interests include Deductive Verification, Programming Language Design and Algorithms <br>

 A nice quote:
 > **"A journey of a thousand miles begins with a single step."**